thomasgtaylor/how.wtf/content/post/2021-12-12-deploy-aws-cloudfront-and-security-headers-with-terraform.md

 categories:
 - cloud
 date: 2021-12-12 02:15:00-05:00
-description: How to deploy AWS Cloudfront using Terraform to add security headers to responses.
+description: How to deploy AWS Cloudfront using Terraform to add security headersto responses.
 tags:
 - aws
 - terraform